Jerry Harvey (screenwriter): Background

 Born in Bakersfield, California, Harvey moved to Los Angeles in the late 1960s and enrolled at the University of California, Los Angeles (UCLA).
 While at UCLA, he was enrolled in an English course taught by Charles Lynn Batten, and made a positive impression on Batten early on.
 In 1971, he met Douglas Venturelli, with whom he co-wrote China 9, Liberty 37.
 The film, a "spaghetti Western" shot in Italy and Spain, featured Sam Peckinpah in a rare acting role.
 Filmed in 1978, it would not see a European release until 1978 (and was not shown in America until years later, in some cities as late as 1984).
 It would be Harvey's only screenwriting credit.

 In 1974, Harvey programmed the director's cut of Peckinpah's The Wild Bunch in front of a sellout crowd at the Beverly Canon Theater, with Peckinpah himself in attendance.
 The very concept of a "director's cut" had little commercial viability until Harvey demonstrated it with this screening.
 Later, as longer versions of films such as Touch of Evil by Orson Welles began surfacing from studio vaults, director's cuts became a staple of the revival house theater-circuit.
 (In the 1960s and 1970s, before the rise of home video, revival houses were the only way to see films as their makers intended.)
 Harvey's passion for film won him friendships with filmmakers such as Peckinpah, Robert Altman, James B. Harris, Monte Hellman as well as actors such as Peter O'Toole.

+Harvey, in partnership with producer Richard Chase and theatre operator Kenneth Greenstone, created a small company, Mayfair Film Group, to release arthouse films in America.
+Their best-known releases were the rock'n'roll drama That'll Be the Day starring David Essex, and Ken Russell's biopic Mahler, starring Robert Powell.